vasiliosz/clingen-shared/ggplot2/01-categorical_scatterplot_errorbars/README.md

----
-title: 'How to: scatterplot by category with mean and SD shown (ggplot2)'
+# How to: scatterplot by category with mean and SD shown (ggplot2)
-author: "Bianca Tesi"
-date: "26 Oct 2014"
-output:
-  html_document:
-    keep_md: yes
----
+Bianca Tesi
+26 Oct 2014

 How to: \
 1. make a scatteplot for different categories (sometimes it is better than a box plot) \